 Buying a home can be an incredibly rewarding investment both financially and in terms of your day to day living if you do the research, make all the proper preparations and tick all the right boxes throughout the process.

 That said, home-buying is certainly not exclusively reserved for the rich.
-It’s perfectly possible for lower income families to purchase property that provides the financial cushion to suit them.
+It’s perfectly possible for lower-income families to purchase property that provides the financial cushion to suit them.
 The idea is to make an investment that is appropriate for you and is not beyond your affordability.
-Everyone entering the property market is encouraged to think of it as a safer long term investment compared to others, but nobody should never expect guaranteed prosperity from the get go.
-Like all other investments, ample research and respect for the risk is always essential.
+Everyone entering the property market is encouraged to think of it as a safer long-term investment compared to others, but nobody should never expect guaranteed prosperity from the get-go.
+Like all other investments, ample research and respect for the risk are always essential.